manussekhar/German_Notes/Grammatik/Präteritum.md

 had -> hatten
 was -> waren

-For Präteritum Ich and Er/sie/es conjugation will be same as P
+For Präteritum Ich and Er/sie/es conjugation will be same as Pra>